-There are simple techniques you can do with a bottle of Powertex medium and some natural fabrics.
-This is where most people start out by learning the basics and then building on this.
-Fabric wrapping or sculpting is a great place to start.
+There are simple techniques you can do with a bottle of Powertex universal medium and some natural fabrics.
+Take a look at the fabric sculpting section if you’re keeping it simple.
+This fabric wrapping or sculpting is a great place to start for mixed media crafters and figurines are made easy with Powertex plaster heads and wooden stands.

 It’s important to mention that like all wet media, it’s good to protect your clothes and work area and use tools that are easy to clean.
 Gloves are not essential for working with Powertex but can be useful.